carlahy/garden/concepts/methods/quantitative data analysis.md

 *Helen Cole*

-#### Assignment
-Choose an article in the popular media that quotes a published quantitative research article and includes a link or specifics about the original article.
-Read media article and original research article.
-- Evaluate how well the media presented results of study
-- Evaluate validity of original study (appropriateness of design methods...)

 Quantitative measurements
 - Theoretically, we want to know the underlying unobservable concept
 - Empirically, we measure the observable
 - Quantitative data is not objective!

 *Ted talk - Mona Chalabi, 3 ways to spot a bad statistic*
 1. Can you see uncertainty?